 In this sense, couture elevates clothing to an art form, but the origins of the term refer to the fact that the garments were made to order and fitted individually.
 Of course, the catwalks are just ‘inspiration’ for customers to adapt such dramatic designs to their own needs, but there are some designers who present more quotidian looks that clients can easily imagine themselves wearing to their next big event.

-Eco Friendly Couture Designers Creating Everyday Elegance
+5 Ethical Couture Designers Creating Everyday Elegance

-Famous mainly for her wedding dresses, Sanyukta Shrestha has now branched out hand-woven, hand-embroidered, and hand-made couture for all occasions.
+Famous mainly for her wedding dresses, Sanyukta Shrestha has now branched out hand-woven, hand-embroidered, and handmade couture for all occasions.

-Influenced by vintage design and the golden ages of glamour and fashion, their bespoke service offers a first class experience, couture clients to trial and fit their purchase as many times as they desire to ensure a perfect fit.
-Clients are welcome to suggest design alterations or additions.
+Influenced by vintage design and the golden ages of glamour and fashion, their bespoke service offers a truly first class experience.
+Their couture clients get to trial and fit their purchase as many times as they desire to ensure a perfect fit, and clients are always welcome to suggest design alterations or additions.

 Silverstein, who was a finalist on Fashion Star and who is known for his zero-waste techniques, is now making a name for his made-to-order formal wear, which has adorned brides and celebrities, including Jennifer Hudson, Kristen Bell and that greenest of supermodels, Amber Valletta.

 Her speciality is designing stunning custom-made bridal gowns, but today, Leanne Marshall’s name is becoming well known as a designer of both sustainable couture and ready-to-wear fashion.
-Her sophisticated designs are characterised by their light, flowing lines, feminine details and timeless elegance.
+Marshall’s sophisticated designs are characterised by their light, flowing lines, feminine details and timeless elegance.
 Each dress is handcrafted in the USA using only the highest quality, sustainable materials.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!